accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *5.4 Preservation of accessibility information during conversion*, *7.2.3 Preservation of audio description*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *5.4 Preservation of accessibility information during conversion*, *7.2.3 Preservation of audio description*.

 #### [Criterion 3.17](#crit-3-17) [AA] For each pre-recorded [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised), is the presentation of [captions](glossaire.md#synchronised-captions-media-object) controllable by the user (excluding special cases)? {id="crit-3-17"}